-Points Points Point Debate Vote Purpose always take Point of information None None Ask the chair about the rules of procedure precedence to the chair / and are permission to entertained approach the dais immediately Point of order None None Correct a procedural error or a disregard of diplomatic conduct Point of information None None Pose questions to the current speaker when the to the speaker speaker's time has not yet elapsed Right of reply None None To reply to an insult or wrong statement made by another delegate Motions Order Motion Debate Vote Purpose Level I Suspension of the None Simple Suspends the meeting, usually for the purpose of (Entertained meeting majority an unmoderated or a moderated caucus.
-In both first) cases the time and for a moderated caucus additionally the individual speaker's time, the topic and a moderator must be stated Level II Adjournment of the None Simple End the meeting immediately LCVCI II meeting None majority Life the meeting immediately Level III Adjournment of 2 pro / Simple End debate without vote debate 2 con majority Amendment of the None Simple Add a new agenda item to the primary agenda agenda majority Closure of debate 2 con Two- Move to substantive voting Immediately thirds majority Declare a topic an 2 pro / Simple Recommendations about the maintenance of important 2 con majority international peace and security question (restricted to the General Assembly) General / Goernbry) 1
+Points Points Point Debate Vote Purpose always take precedence and are Point of information to the chair None None Ask the chair about the rules of procedure entertained immediately Point of order None None Correct a procedural error or a disregard of diplomatic conduct Point of information to the speaker None None Pose questions to the current speaker when the speaker's time has not yet elapsed Right of reply None None To reply to an insult or wrong statement made by another delegate Motions Order Motion Debate Vote Purpose Level I (Entertained first) Suspension of the meeting None Simple majority Suspends the meeting, usually for the purpose of an unmoderated caucus, a press conference or a moderated caucus.
+All three motions require the total time, for a moderated caucus additionally the individual speaker's time, the topic and a moderator must be stated.
+Level II Adjournment of the meeting None Simple majority End the meeting immediately Level III Adjournment of debate 2 pro / 2 con Simple majority End debate without vote Amendment of the agenda None Simple majority Add a new agenda item to the primary agenda Closure of debate 2 con Two- thirds majority Move to substantive voting Immediately Declare a topic an important question (restricted to the General Assembly) 2 pro / 2 con Simple majority Substantive votes during the debate on this agenda item now require a two-thirds majority to pass.

-Motions (contin nued)

-Order Motion Debate Vote Purpose

-Level III Decision of None Simple Declare the committee incompetent to deal with a

-competence majority particular issue

-Reconsideration of a 2 con Two- Resume negotiations about a topic which has topic thirds already been concluded majority Level IV Adoption of the None Simple Approval of a specific order of the agenda.
-Exact agenda majority order with all topics needs to be stated Close/re-open the None Simple No further speakers can be added to the speakers speakers list majority list Exclude the Public None Simple Excludes all members of the public (visitors, press, Excided the Fubile 110116 majority NGOs) from the committee for a certain amount of majority time Have an expert None Simple Invites an expert to the committee to give a speech; speech majority Speaker and topic must be stated Set the speaker's time 2 pro / Simple Set or change the speaker's time limit 2 con majority Immediately Appeal the decision of None Simple Challenge a decision of the Dais; A point of order the chair majority must precede.
-Declare a vote None None Must be brought in directly after a motion and substantive declares the vote on it substantive with all its (restricted to the consequences; After this motion has been brought Security Council in, a vote is conducted whether to redeclare the vote procedurally.
+Motions (continued) Order Motion Debate Vote Purpose Level III Decision of competence None Simple majority Declare the committee incompetent to deal with a particular issue Reconsideration of a topic 2 con Two- thirds majority Resume negotiations about a topic which has already been concluded Level IV (Entertained last) Adoption of the agenda None Simple majority Approval of a specific order of the agenda.
+Exact order with all topics needs to be stated Close/re-open the speakers list None Simple majority No further speakers can be added to the speakers list if the list is closed Exclude the Public None Simple majority Excludes all members of the public (visitors, press, NGOs, faculty advisors) from the committee for a certain amount of time Have an expert speech None Simple majority Invites an expert to the committee to give a speech; Speaker and topic must be stated Set the speaker's time 2 pro / 2 con Simple majority Set or change the speaker's time limit Immediately Appeal the decision of the chair None Simple majority Challenge a decision of the Dais; A point of order must precede.
+Declare a vote substantive (restricted to the Security Council None None Must be brought in directly after a motion and declares the vote on it substantive with all its consequences; After this motion has been brought in, a vote is conducted whether to redeclare the vote procedurally.
 This vote is substantive.
-Voting Procedure ı Phase Motion Debate Vote Purpose All phases Roll call vote None None Vote by roll call on substantive matters Phase 2 Division of the 2 pro / Simple Vote on specific operative clauses separately question (first vote) 2 con majority Dl 2 Adam be and a self- NI Adam and the American March 1997 Phase 3 Adopt by acclamation None None Adopt a resolution/amendment without voting upon it.
-This motion fails through objection to it Voting clause by None None Vote upon each clause of a draft resolution clause separately
+Motions durin g Voting Procedure I Phase Motion Debate Vote Purpose All phases Roll call vote None None Vote by roll call on substantive matters Phase 2 Division of the question (first vote) 2 pro / 2 con Simple majority Vote on specific operative clauses separately Phases 2 & 3 Adopt by acclamation None Objection Adopt a draft resolution/amendment without voting upon it.
+This motion fails through objection to it Phase 3 Voting clause by clause None None Vote upon each clause of a draft resolution separately